The Project

 What I Learned

 I learned quite a bit working on this project including: UnityActions, Scriptable Objects, and how to use #region to clean up code.
-In this game I learned how to use UnityActions to subscribe events across scripts, decreasing complexity and increasing the scalability and efficiency of my code.
-For example, when I needed to add the animationController all I had to do was subscribe to the OnAttack, OnMove, etc. events in the Player Manager, allowing me to quickly and easily implement it.
+However, the larger lesson I learned was that good code architecture is actually a creative tool.
+By separating the logic from the visuals, I made the project both scalable and easily able to be applied creatively.
+Additionally, I learned how to use UnityActions to subscribe events across scripts, decreasing complexity and increasing the scalability and efficiency of my code.

 Why I made this project

-I made this to level up my coding discipline and practice clean architecture.
+I wanted to bridge the divide between spaghetti code and design freedom.
+I realized without a solid foundation holding it up, creative iteration is slow and loses its usefulness.
 I’d spent a lot of time making quick prototypes before this, but I wanted to build something that could scale, a system I’d be proud to reuse.
-The tight, responsive controller became my way of proving I could write elegant, production-quality gameplay code.